 South Sudan is susceptible to natural hazards, especially drought and floods but climate change is exacerbating their intensity, frequency and duration.
 In addition, multiple socioeconomic stressors, including the ongoing conflict, poverty, famine and economic and political instability, create a state of extreme fragility and vulnerability to the impacts of these natural hazards.
-Given the population's dependence on seasonal rains to support their livelihoods, the severe disruption of rainfall patterns combined with increased vulnerability will jeopardise the capacity of huge numbers of people to sustain themselves, a situation that is already occurring in several parts of the country.
-Armed rebellions, cattle raids and rustling, and inter communal conflicts are very frequent in certain parts of the country especially among the pastoral communities resulting in mass displacements, loss of lives and livelihoods, severe hunger and malnutrition.
-These conflicts and cattle raids impact spill over into neighbouring communities.
-Thus worsening vulnerable conditions of people including IDPs, returnees and refugees in terms of increased pressures on the available resources such as fertile lands for crop production, pastures and freshwater.
+Armed rebellions, cattle raids and rustling, and inter communal conflicts are very frequent in certain parts of the country especially among the pastoral communities resulting in mass displacements internally and to neighbouring countries, loss of lives and livelihoods, severe hunger and malnutrition.
+Thus, worsening vulnerable conditions of people including IDPs, returnees and refugees in terms of increased pressures on the available resources such as fertile lands for crop production, pastures and freshwater.